Science / Fiction

 There’s an Orwellian chill to the spectacle of cognitive scientists reasoning from their own inability to meaningfully address the differences in our children to a finding that our children don’t have meaningful differences after all.
 (In fairness, Willingham admits that our children do have differences –– in ability.
 Some of them are smarter, and some are dumber.
 So there’s that.)

 Our children have complex, multi-dimensional learning differences that require complex, multi-dimensional solutions — solutions that go well beyond “sorting” them into groups so that we can apply different “treatments” to them.
 Ultimately there is something deeply unsettling in the fact that anyone would look at human children and human learning in such a schematic, diminished fashion.
 But there is a long history of schematic, diminished thinking in the cognitive and behavioral sciences, from intelligence testing to Skinner boxes.
-The scientists today who proclaim that LEARNING STYLES DON’T EXIST are reminiscent, in both their arid logic and their cold, haughty tone, of the scientists of decades past who dismissed Jane Goodall for “anthropomorphizing” when she insisted, based on her own observations and intuitions, that chimpanzees feel affection and loneliness and joy and grief very much as we do.
+The scientists today who proclaim that LEARNING STYLES DON’T EXIST are reminiscent, in both their arid logic and their cold, haughty tone, of the scientists of decades past who dismissed Jane Goodall for “anthropomorphizing” when she insisted, based on her own observations and intuitions, that chimpanzees feel emotions very much as we do.

-Those were the silly intuitions of a soft-headed untrained woman, these men of science decreed; any rational scientific person knew that animalsdon’t even feel physical pain as we do!
+Those were the silly intuitions of a soft-headed untrained woman, these men of science decreed; any rational scientific person knew that animals don’t even feel physical pain as we do!

 Of course, in retrospect, the fact that scientists ever believed that for even five minutes looks batshit crazy.